- How to read a balance sheet.

 Revenue: The amount of money flowing into a business.

-Expenses: The amount of money flowing out of a business (ie: how much it spends).
+Expenses: The amount of money flowing from a business (ie: how much it spends).

-Costs of Goods Sold (COGS): The cost of items like inventory, tools, and equipment necessary to make whatever a business is selling.
+Costs of Goods Sold (COGS): The cost of inventory, tools, and equipment necessary to make whatever a business sells.

 Gross Profit: Total revenue minus COGS.